janosh/awesome-normalizing-flows/readme.md

    > Introduces Sylvester normalizing flows which remove the single-unit bottleneck from planar flows for increased flexibility in the variational posterior.

-10. 3 July, 2018 - [Deep Density Destructors](http://proceedings.mlr.press/v80/inouye18a.html) by Inouye & Ravikumar
+10. July 3, 2018 - [Deep Density Destructors](http://proceedings.mlr.press/v80/inouye18a.html) by Inouye & Ravikumar

     > Normalizing flows but from an iterative perspective.
 Features a Tree-based density estimator.

-11. 9 Jul, 2018 - [Glow: Generative Flow with Invertible 1x1 Convolutions](http://arxiv.org/abs/1807.03039) by Kingma, Dhariwal.
+11. Jul 9, 2018 - [Glow: Generative Flow with Invertible 1x1 Convolutions](http://arxiv.org/abs/1807.03039) by Kingma, Dhariwal.

     > They show that flows using invertible 1x1 convolution achieve high likelihood on standard generative benchmarks and can efficiently synthesize realistic-looking, large images.

-12. 2 Oct, 2018 - [FFJORD: Free-form Continuous Dynamics for Scalable Reversible Generative Models](https://arxiv.org/abs/1810.01367) by Grathwohl & Chen et. al.
+12. Oct 2, 2018 - [FFJORD: Free-form Continuous Dynamics for Scalable Reversible Generative Models](https://arxiv.org/abs/1810.01367) by Grathwohl & Chen et. al.

     > Uses Neural ODEs as a solver to produce continuous-time normalizing flows (CNF)

-13. 9 Apr, 2019 - [Block Neural Autoregressive Flow](https://arxiv.org/abs/1904.04676) - De Cao et. al.
+13. Apr 9, 2019 - [Block Neural Autoregressive Flow](https://arxiv.org/abs/1904.04676) - De Cao et. al.

-14. 30 May, 2019 - [Graph Normalizing Flows](https://arxiv.org/abs/1905.13177) by Jenny Liu et al. A new, reversible graph network for prediction and generation.
+14. May 30, 2019 - [Graph Normalizing Flows](https://arxiv.org/abs/1905.13177) by Jenny Liu et al. A new, reversible graph network for prediction and generation.

     > They perform similarly to message passing neural networks on supervised tasks, but at significantly reduced memory use, allowing them to scale to larger graphs.
 Combined with a novel graph auto-encoder for unsupervised learning, graph normalizing flows are a generative model for graph structures.

-15. 25 Aug, 2019 (_Revised Aug 6, 2020_) - [Normalizing Flows: An Introduction and Review of Current Methods](https://arxiv.org/abs/1908.09257) by Kobyzev et al.
+15. Aug 25, 2019 - [Normalizing Flows: An Introduction and Review of Current Methods](https://arxiv.org/abs/1908.09257) by Kobyzev et al.

     > Another very thorough and very readable review article going through the basics of NFs as well as some of the state-of-the-art.
 Also highly recommended.

-16. 10 Jun, 2019 - [Neural Spline Flows](https://arxiv.org/abs/1906.04032) by Conor Durkan et. al.
+16. Jun 10, 2019 - [Neural Spline Flows](https://arxiv.org/abs/1906.04032) by Conor Durkan et. al.

     > Uses monotonic ration splines as a coupling layer.
 This is currently one of the state of the art.